-In November, kick off the holiday season at Holiday Fantasy in Lights and Henry Vilas Zoo Lights—a great tradition to try with your family!
+In November, kick off the holiday season at Holiday Fantasy in Lights at Olin Park and Henry Vilas Zoo Lights—a great tradition to try with your family!

 In December, embrace the flakes by getting gear at the annual (and affordable!)
 Hoofers Ski & Snowboard Resale.

 In January, get a taste of Wisconsin at the Isthmus Beer & Cheese Fest.
 Or, get fancy at Frostiball, the annual gala that benefits Overture Center for the Arts.